yury-lysogorskiy/lammps/doc/src/Build_extras.rst

       This will enable FFTs on the GPU using the oneMKL library.

-      To simplify compilation, six preset files are included in the ``cmake/presets`` folder, ``kokkos-serial.cmake``,
+      To simplify compilation, seven preset files are included in the ``cmake/presets`` folder, ``kokkos-serial.cmake``,
       ``kokkos-openmp.cmake``, ``kokkos-cuda.cmake``,
+      ``kokkos-cuda-nowrapper.cmake``, ``kokkos-hip.cmake``,
-      ``kokkos-hip.cmake``, ``kokkos-sycl-nvidia.cmake``, and
+      ``kokkos-sycl-nvidia.cmake``, and ``kokkos-sycl-intel.cmake``.
-      ``kokkos-sycl-intel.cmake``.
-They will enable the KOKKOS
-      package and enable some hardware choices.
-For GPU support those preset files must be customized to match the hardware used.
+      They will enable the KOKKOS package and enable some hardware choices.
+For GPU support those preset files may need to be customized to match the hardware used.
+For some platforms, e.g. CUDA, the Kokkos library will try to auto-detect a suitable configuration.
 So to compile with CUDA device parallelization with some common packages enabled, you can do the following:

       .. code-block:: bash

          mkdir build-kokkos-cuda
          cd build-kokkos-cuda
          cmake -C ../cmake/presets/basic.cmake \
-               -C ../cmake/presets/kokkos-cuda.cmake ../cmake
+               -C ../cmake/presets/kokkos-cuda-nowrapper.cmake ../cmake
          cmake --build .

+      The ``kokkos-openmp.cmake`` preset can be combined with any of the others, but it is not possible to combine multiple GPU acceleration settings (CUDA, HIP, SYCL) into a single executable.

    .. tab:: Basic traditional make settings: